By Brian Koffman, MD

 First, for anyone who reads any statistical analysis, I strongly recommend reading this short classic by the late great science writer, Stephen Jay Gould: The Median isn’t the Message.
-There are many spots one can find this chestnut on the web, but this link is my favorite.
 This is mandatory reading!

 Next, Dr. Rick Furman reminds us of Arthur Conan Doyle’s quote from his book, The Sign of the Four:

 “Winwood Reade is good upon the subject, said Holmes.
 He remarks that, while the individual man is an insoluble puzzle, in the aggregate he becomes a mathematical certainty.
 You can, for example, never foretell what any one man will do, but you can say with precision what an average number will be up to.
 Individuals vary, but percentages remain constant.
 So says the statistician.”

 Despite Winwood Reade’s admonition, it would be a huge mistake for any individual who had 17p deletion or TP53 mutation or unmutated immunoglobulin heavy-chain variable region (IGHV) gene to ever consider chemoimmunotherapy.

 With either of the first two markers, chemo-immunotherapy simply won’t work.
 With the third, chances are very small that one would get a durable remission.